KhronosGroup/glTF/specification/2.0/README.md

 When a node is targeted for animation (referenced by an `animation.channel.target`), only TRS properties may be present; `matrix` will not be present.

+> **Implementation Note:** If the determinant of the transform is a negative value, the winding order of the mesh triangle faces should be reversed.
+This supports negative scales for mirroring geometry.

 In the example below, node named `Box` defines non-default rotation and translation.

 ```json